What is electronic prescribing?

 What are the benefits?

-- reducing the administrative burden for healthcare providers and organisations (e.g. more effective management of prescription refill requests)
+- reducing the administrative burden for healthcare providers and organisations (such as more effective management of prescription refill requests)

 - reducing prescription and transcription errors due to improved legibility of prescriptions

-- providing an opportunity to protect community members and healthcare providers from exposure to infectious diseases (e.g. COVID-19) and ensure continuity of care
+- providing an opportunity to protect community members and healthcare providers from exposure to infectious diseases (such as COVID-19) and ensure continuity of care

 - maintaining patient privacy and integrity of personal information.